fehmuramatsu/BreakfastBasket/README.md

-Here is an Academic project developed in C# language!
+Here is an academic project developed in C# language!

+The main objective was to develop a breakfast basket system where the user should have the option of choosing existing breakfast baskets, or preparing their own breakfast basket.

-I hope you enjoy it! (:
+Hope you enjoy it! (: